 4. Coffee & Cancer Prevention

-Drinking coffee actually decreases your risk for some types of cancer including liver, prostate, endometrial, liver, and non-melanoma skin cancers, along with melanoma and leukemia, and female head and neck cancer.
+Drinking coffee may decrease your risk for some types of cancer including liver, prostate, endometrial, liver, and non-melanoma skin cancers, along with melanoma and leukemia, and female head and neck cancer.
 Because there are so many chemical compounds in coffee, the exact mechanisms of cancer prevention are still unknown, so it could either be a causal relationship or simply a correlation.
 We do know that drinking your daily joe is not harmful though and that continuing to imbibe does pack on the antioxidants.

 5. Liver Health